 When it comes to the intricate design of emblem logos, you might run into issues deciphering all elements when the logo appears on different mediums — shrunk down for business cards and social media icons or enhanced to print on posters.

 Think hard about how you’ll be using your logo, and if this design makes sense for your business. (p.s.
-You can request an emblem type of logo design if you purchase Senior Designer Time with your Looka logo package.).
+You can request an emblem type of logo design if you purchase Senior Designer Time with any Looka logo package.)

 Choosing the right type of logo